jagadeesh-k-2802/simple-email-fork/README.md

 SimpleEmail might occasionally crash on Motorola/Lenovo devices with Android 7 Nougat or earlier because of a [bug in Android](https://issuetracker.google.com/issues/63377371).

+## Frequently asked questions

+See [here](https://framagit.org/dystopia-project/simple-email/blob/master/FAQ.md) for a list of often asked questions.

+## Support

+* For support on SimpleEmail, please open a [issue](https://framagit.org/dystopia-project/simple-email/issues)

+For support on authorizing accounts you should contact your provider.

 ## Contributing

 *Documentation*